bablulawrence/vmautostop/README.md

 ## How it works

 Assumption is that the variance/standard deviation of CPU utilization and Network traffic for an inactive VM is lower than an active one.
-This is certainly seems true for VMs which has users logged in using SSH(Linux) or Remote Desktop(Windows) to performing dev/test activities.
+This certainly seems true for VMs which has users logged in using SSH(Linux) or Remote Desktop(Windows) to performing dev/test activities.
 However this assumption might not be applicable for VMs running workloads with uniform resource consumption patterns and therefore app might not be useful for such cases.

 Salient points: